Subscribe to Updates

 Source

 The latest example of this technology’s use is at display on the walls of Amsterdam’s Schiphol Airport, where Prague designer Daan Roosegaarde has installed the World’s largest lenticular print.
 The technique involves a simple procedure where two images are amalgamated with lenticular magnifying lenses which will give the animation effect of motion.
 You might try to catch it with your hands, but technically you will just end up touching an image.
+These “pictures that move” are called lenticular images, creating a fascinating visual effect that captures the viewer’s attention.

 The Process